-Looking for some quick and easy bathroom cleaning hacks?
-Well you are in look because we have gathered together the best ones out there (yes we all watch A LOT of Mrs. Hinch's Insta stories).
-We'll be recommending brilliant bathroom cleaning products that our team has tried out, and we'll also be bringing you alternatives to chemicals where possible.
+Tried and tested, these are the best ones out there (yes we all watch A LOT of Mrs. Hinch's Insta stories) and we'll be recommending some great bathroom cleaning products that our team has tried out too, plus ways to quickly spruce your space naturally.

 1. Clean and de-mist mirrors with shaving foam

 Yup, you heard us.
 Using shaving foam to clean your mirrors will stop them fogging up when the bathroom becomes steamy.
 Simply spray it on, use kitchen roll to polish it off and you'll have a gleaming, steam-free mirror for around two to three weeks (or until it gets splashed again).

 - Find some of the best bathroom mirrors in our buyer's guide.